 Much like trying to predict when you may need additional inventory, business forecasting can be used to predict when you might need to do some additional hiring.
 This is why many brick-and-mortar retailers often do seasonal hiring.

-If your business forecasting suggests a significant uptick in business is imminent, it could be a good time to bring some new investors onboard.
+If your business forecasting suggests a significant uptick in business is imminent, it could be a good time to bring some new investors on board.
 Then those investors can help with the capital needed to get your business ready.

 In business, overextending can be a death sentence, so you should always allocate resources as efficiently as possible.
 Business forecasting can help make sure money and resources aren’t being misused or wasted.

-How to Calculate Ecommerce Growth Projections
+How To Calculate Ecommerce Growth Projections

 There are several methods for identifying ecommerce growth trends and projecting future growth.
-The method or methods you use will depend on a few different factors; the type of business you run, the industry you’re in, and how much historical data you have available are considerations.
+The method or methods you use will depend on a few different factors: the type of business you run, the industry you’re in, and how much historical data you have available are considerations.

 Based on your situation, you can use one or more of the following forecasting methods: